Alan Hirsch

 - Hirsch, A. (2024) ‘Overcoming the North–South Divide in Global Migration Governance’, South African Carnegie.
 Available at: https://carnegieendowment.org/research/2024/11/international-migration-policy-global-north-south?lang=en.

-- Hirsch, A. (forthcoming) ‘Will the Global North escape the post-Malthusian Trap?
+- Hirsch, A. (forthcoming, 2025) ‘Will the Global North escape the post-Malthusian Trap?
 Not without the Global South’, in Ngcaweni, B. (ed.)
 Statecraft: Essays on Governance of Public Affairs.
-September 2025.

 - Hirsch, A. (2024) ‘Migration governance paradoxes and realistic pathways: An African perspective’, in El Aynaoui, K. and Loulichki, M. (eds) Atlantic Currents 2024: Building Interdependence and Solidarity in a Fragmented World.
 11th edn.
 Policy Center for the New South, pp. 244–257.

-- Hirsch, A. and Amadi, V. (forthcoming) Migration Governance in the Southern African Development Community: Bilateralism in a Regional Community [Working title].
-MIGRA Report.
+- Hirsch, A. and Amadi, V. (forthcoming) Migration Governance in the Southern African Development Community: Bilateralism in a Regional Community (MIGRA Report).
 New South Institute.

-- Hirsch, A. (forthcoming) Migration Governance in Africa: a synthesis paper [Working title].
-MIGRA Report.
+- Hirsch, A. (forthcoming) Migration Governance in Africa: a synthesis paper (MIGRA Report).
 New South Institute.

 - Hirsch, A. (2025) Opening Borders for Migration in the East African Community: Progressive Yet Uneven Reform.
 Johannesburg: New South Institute.

-- Hirsch, A. (2024) South Africa Country Study: Migration Trends, Policy, Implementation, and Outcomes.
-NSI Policy Paper, January 2024.
+- Hirsch, A. (2024) South Africa Country Study: Migration Trends, Policy, Implementation, and Outcomes (NSI Policy Paper).

 - Hirsch, A., Chilenga-Butao, T. and Belvedere, F. (2022) Policy in the Time of Pandemic: Social Transfers in South Africa during the Coronavirus National Lockdown, May – October 2020 (Case Study).
 Helsinki: UNU-WIDER.
 Available at: https://www.wider.unu.edu/sites/default/files/Publications/Report/PDF/case-study-policy-in-the-time-of-pandemic-South-Africa.pdf.